-AMATEUR comedians who think they can tell good jokes are given a chance to do so on Can You Tell a Chance wo so on the Ten a Joke?
-Friday evening show on WMCA New York.
-The show pays \$10 for a "howler"; \$5 for a "smile"; and \$2 for an "egg", while a \$25 war bond is awarded the contestant called back to the program by the votes of the radio
+AMATEUR comedians who think they can tell good jokes are given a chance to do so on Can You Tell a Joke?, Friday evening show on WMCA New York.
+The show pays \$10 for a "howler"; \$5 for a "smile"; and \$2 for an "egg", while a \$25 war bond is awarded the contestant called back to the program by the votes of the radio audience.